bshurick/production-demo/README.md

 1. Launch interface in web browser, at `http://localhost:8153`
 1. In Admin -> Config Repositories add this repository (branch 'main') with `pipeline/*.yaml` in "GoCD YAML files pattern"
 1. In Rules set Allow -> Pipeline Group -> prod-demo
+1. In 'Agents' tab select a running agent and hit 'Enable'

 ## What is the best way to compare model results using this template?